berenslab/fundus_image_toolbox/paper/paper.md

 - Registration.
 Alignment of a fundus photograph to another fundus photograph of the same eye using SuperRetina: A keypoint-based deep learning model that produced registrations of at least acceptable quality in 98.5 % of the cases on the test split of the FIRE dataset [@liu2022].
 - Vessel segmentation.
 Segmentation of blood vessels in a fundus image using an ensemble of FR-U-Nets.
 The ensemble achieved an average Dice score of 0.887 on the test split of the FIVES dataset [@koehler2024].
 - Circle crop.
 Fastly center fundus images and crop to a circle [@fu2019].
-- Utilities.
-A collection of useful other tools for fundus image processing.

 ![Examples for main functionalities of the Fundus Image Toolbox. (a.)
 Fovea and optic disc localization. (b.)
 Vessel segmentation. (c.)
 Quality prediction. (d.)
 Registration.\label{fig:example}](fig.svg){ width=100% }